Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

 Proposed Integrated Management Approach to Plastic Products

 In June 2019, Canada signaled its intent to reduce plastic waste by banning certain single-use plastics.
 Canada then announced in an October 2020 discussion paper, entitled A Proposed Integrated Management Approach to Plastic Products to Prevent Waste and Pollution, that its proposed ban will include plastic checkout bags, straws, stir sticks, six-pack rings, cutlery, and food ware made from hard-to-recycle plastics.
 Canada’s plan to manage plastics also proposes improvements to recover and recycle plastic and establish recycled content requirements in products and packaging.
-Canada also published a proposed Order on October 10, 2020 to add “plastic manufactured items” to Schedule 1 (“the Toxic Substances List”) of the Canadian Environmental Protection Act (CEPA).
-Such a designation would provide the Canadian Government with the regulatory authority to manage plastic production, importation, and use.
-The United States commented on the discussion paper and the proposed Order on December 9, 2020 and requested any implementing measures be notified to the WTO.
+The United States commented on the discussion paper and the proposed order in December 2020 and requested any implementing measures be notified to the World Trade Organization (WTO).
+Canada published the final order adding “plastic manufactured items” to Schedule 1 (“the Toxic Substances List”) of the Canadian Environmental Protection Act (CEPA) on May 12, 2021.
+This designation provides the Canadian Government with the regulatory authority to manage plastic production, importation, and use.
+On December 25, 2021, Canada published draft regulations to prohibit the manufacture, import, and sale of certain single-use plastics in the Canada Gazette, which started a 70-day public comment period.
+Canada notified the draft regulations to the WTO on January 7, 2022.
 The United States will continue to engage with Canada on these issues and will closely monitor their impact.

 Sanitary and Phytosanitary Barriers